Khawn2u/Kai2u-Python/README.md

 # Running it
 The entire folder contains everything you need, so no bullshit, it just works!
-Download the code from github and unzip it, then run the run.bat file and your done!
+Download the code from github and unzip it, then just use the .bat files!